pmorantedev/pmorantedev/README.md

 - 🔭 I’m currently working as a Software Engineer ar [MGA GAMES](https://mga.games/)

-- ❓ Ask me about anything related to my job or my studies (Higher Degree in Multiplatform App Development)
+- ❓ Ask me about anything related to my job or my studies

 - ⚡ Also, a professional WoW raider, but don't tell anyone